 In Australia, it is illegal to export or import border-controlled drugs.

-A ‘border-controlled drug’ is a list of drugs listed in schedule 4 of the Criminal Code Regulations 2002 (Cth).
+A ‘border-controlled drug’ is a list of drugs listed in clause 1, schedule 2 Criminal Code Regulations 2019 (Cth).
 This includes methamphetamine, MDMA, cannabis, cocaine, GHB and Heroin.

 The penalty for committing this offence will depend on the quantity and type of drug.
 The higher the drug quantity, the higher the penalty generally is.